-Wooden greenhouses in Kenya is important for Food security is among the big four agendas in Kenya the race to achieve vision 2030.
+Wooden greenhouse in Kenya is important for Food security It is among the big four agendas in Kenyas’ race to achieve vision 2030.

-Both the public and the private sector have come together to provide solutions to food security to feed the ever-growing population.
+Both the public and the private sector have come together to provide solutions to food shortages for the ever-growing population.

-Incorporation of technology in agriculture has led to development of wooden greenhouses with an aim to achieve food security in Kenya.
+The incorporation of technology in agriculture has led to the development of greenhouses with an aim to achieve food security in Kenya.

-Among the many research conducted in Kenya on alternative forms of farming, wooden greenhouses have turned out to be viable, pocket friendly to set up, and need minimum supervision at the same time harvest is maximized.
+Among the many research conducted in Kenya on alternative forms of farming, greenhouses have turned out to be viable, pocket friendly to set up, and harvests can be maximized.

 Although greenhouses have been in existence since the 1960s, traditional farming techniques are still largely used in different parts of the country.

-Land resource has become limited and change in weather trends has impacted negatively on agriculture.
-Wooden greenhouses are made from timber frames that are treated then painted to prevent them from termite attacks.
+The land resource has become limited and change in weather trends has impacted agriculture negatively.
+Wooden greenhouses are made from timber frames that are treated and then painted to prevent them from termite attacks.

 Timber is commonly used to build wooden greenhouses because: